Our goal is to have a trap in every 5th backyard in communities who want to protect native species and make their neighbourhood predator free.

 Who can apply for funding?

-Anyone can apply for funding – you don’t have to be a registered charity or conservation group.
+Any community with a plan to control predators throughout their neighbourhood can apply for funding – you don’t have to be a registered charity or conservation group.
 You just need to get together with a few like minded people in your community with urban backyards, work out what you’re aiming to do and how you plan to do it BUT make sure you answer the quick funding test below.

 Quick test to see whether you qualify for funding